Breadcrumb navigation

 The course is taught by Angeline Ferguson, Video Design Lecturer at Guildhall School.

 Angeline has been designing video projection for live events since the early 90s.
-She started VJ-ing in raves and clubs using an assemblage of film and video projectors.
+She started VJ-ing at raves and in clubs using an assemblage of film and video projectors.
 Her raw scratch collage style inspired many collaborations with artists, writers, poets and musicians working in live performance.

-Angeline is based in East London where she has a studio in the Silver Building.
+Angeline is based in East London where she has a studio at The Factory Project.